neil-and-void/crypto-trading-bot/README.md

 # Crypto Trading Bot
-Crypto trading bot using a simple EMA 13-5 day cross indicator.
+My crypto trading bot that uses a simple EMA 13-5 day cross indicator with a stop loss set at 10%.
 Also provides backtesting and plotting functionality.
+Note: read until the end if you want to use it live.

 # Technologies Used
 * Python